 Simple, easy, rustic, and delicious – that’s what these traditional Newfoundland potato salads are all about!
 Here’s a link to my Pickled Beet Potato Salad!

-- ¼ cup prepared yellow mustard
+- 1/4 cup prepared yellow mustard

 - ½ cup mayonnaise

-- 1 tablespoon sugar
+- 2 tablespoons sugar

-- ½ cup canned mixed vegetables, drained
+- 1 15 ounce can mixed vegetables, drained

-- Transfer to a glass bowl with a tight fitting lid and place in the refrigerator for 3-4 hours.
+- Transfer to a glass bowl with a tight fitting lid.
+Refrigerate for at least 4 hours or overnight for best results.

 - When buying the canned mixed vegetables, I encourage you to stay away from canned peas and carrots - it just will not taste the way it is meant to be.
 Try to find canned vegetable medley which consists of corn, green peas, carrots, green beans, etc.

 - Canned vegetables might seem odd to some, but I have tried to make this potato salad with bagged frozen veggies and the taste is off.